wordofwarning/wordofwarning.org/current/2014-spring/prototype/index.md

 Following a short break, there will be a post-show talk with the company.

 ####More
-*The Good, the God and the Guillotine* is a personal answer to the universal question, and was inspired by a reading of Albert Camus’ powerful 1942 novel *L’Étranger* (*The Stranger*).
+A show that steals its style from the gig, the opera and the recital; a music-driven piece of theatre like no other — *The Good, the God and the Guillotine* is a personal answer to the universal question, inspired by a reading of Albert Camus’ powerful 1942 novel *L’Étranger* (*The Stranger*).

 *A long walk, the beach.
 A fight, a murder.
 The heat, and the barking of dogs.
 We’re travelling out of the sun and towards darkness.*

 Three performers and three laptop musicians create an atmospheric, cross-genre journey through a tangle of relationships and technologies, all set against reactive objects, lights and hand-drawn animations.

 Proto-type Theater, collaborating with the musician/composers of MMUle, lighting designer Rebecca M. K. Makus and animator Adam York Gregory, present a performance sung and spoken across thirteen distinct chapters.

 ####Who are they?
 Proto-type Theater are a company of multi-disciplinary artists interested in live performance.
 They make original theatre and media work that is diverse in scale, subject and medium.
 Currently, they are exploring distributed narrative, city as source/site, the relationship between technology and intimacy, the sung-through format of music theatre and the nature of love and death.